Darrell Basham

-Darrell Basham (born March 17, 1949) is an American stock car racing driver and team owner.
-He currently competes in the ARCA Racing Series, driving the No. 34 Chevrolet for Darrell Basham Racing.
+Darrell Basham (born March 17, 1949) is an American stock car racing driver and former team owner.
+He last competed part-time in the ARCA Menards Series, driving the No. 11 Ford for Fast Track Racing.

 Racing career

 ARCA Racing Series

 Basham made his ARCA Racing Series debut in 1972.
 In 1975, Basham posted a career-best finish of fifth twice, both times at Salem Speedway.
 One year later, he finished a career-best seventh place in the standings.

 After driving sporadically over the next two decades, Basham began racing full-time again in 2002.
 The next season, Basham won the Spirit Award for his dedication and support for ARCA, uplifting spirit by way of example, perseverance, and positive attitude.
 He finished ninth in the 2009 Lucas Oil Slick Mist 200 at Daytona, tying his career-best finish at the track from 33 years earlier.
 That same year, Basham and his son Jason made ARCA history by becoming the first father/son duo to finish in the top 20 in the standings the same year.

-In 2011, Basham competed in all 19 races, having a best finish of 12th at Salem Speedway and finishing 10th in the season point standings.
+In 2011, Basham competed in all nineteen races, having a best finish of twelfth at Salem Speedway and finishing tenth in the season point standings.
 He also won the Spirit Award for the second time.

 Basham made his 300th career ARCA start at Lucas Oil Raceway at Indianapolis in 2012, finishing 21st in the event.
-He had a best finish of 14th place that season at Winchester Speedway, and ultimately finished 11th in the points standings.
+He had a best finish of 14th place that season at Winchester Speedway, and ultimately finished eleventh in the points standings.
 He was awarded the Marcum Award at the Championship Awards Banquet for his positive efforts and contributions within the ARCA Racing community.

-After racing a full schedule in the ARCA Racing Series for the previous 11 seasons, the 63-year-old Basham decided to reduce his schedule for the 2013 season and only compete on short tracks.
+After racing a full schedule in the ARCA Racing Series for the previous eleven seasons, the then-63-year-old Basham decided to reduce his schedule for the 2013 season and only compete on short tracks.
+Basham would run seventeen more races between 2014 and 2019.
+He did not make any starts for the next three years, but returned to the series for the 2023 season finale at Toledo, driving the No. 11 Ford for Fast Track Racing, where he would finish twelfth, albeit nineteen laps down to race winner William Sawalich.